isabelrodriguezdedios/isabelrodriguezdedios.github.io/_pages/cv.md

 # TEACHING AND RESEARCH VISITS
 ============

+### Research stay at the Centre for Research and Intervention in Education 2025
+University of Porto (Portugal)
+30/06/2025 – 11/07/2025

 ### Teaching stay at the Institute of Communication (Erasmus+) 2024
 Mykolas Romeris University (Lithuania)